 You will want to prepare everything up front, because the cooking time is very quick.

 Start your wok and pour your oil in the wok.
 Once it is up to temperature, add your green beans and cook them for 6 to 7 minutes until they are blistered and softened.
-Here’s what they will look like at the three stages.

 Set them aside to drain in a colander over a pan.
 Then drain all of the oil off of the wok except for about 1 tablespoon.
 Then add your garlic, ginger, shiitake mushrooms, sauté for 1 minute and then add your Szechuan peppercorns and chilies and stir fry them gently on low heat.